14/03/2024

 Another way to consider the difference between tiredness and fatigue is to regard tiredness as acute and fatigue as chronic.
 Acute tiredness can be the result of a few late nights at the office, a couple of particularly taxing gym sessions, a night in the pub or even jet lag.
 A good night’s sleep or two is usually the solution here.
 But what about when some rest doesn’t quite do the trick?
 Chronic fatigue is a more serious, persistent problem and often the result of an underlying health condition.

-Unexplained fatigue is a symptom of vitamin B12 deficiency and due to its importance in many biological processes, B12 deficiency can lead to serious complications.
-These can include megaloblastic anaemia (abnormally large red blood cells), gastrointestinal issues2, neurological complications 3, and has also been associated with an increased risk of an adverse cardiovascular event, such as heart failure4, infertility5 and some autoimmune conditions including multiple sclerosis6, rheumatoid arthritis, and lupus7.
+Unexplained fatigue is a symptom of vitamin B12 deficiency and due to its importance in many biological processes, Vitamin B12 deficiency can lead to serious complications.
+These can include megaloblastic anaemia (abnormally large red blood cells), gastrointestinal issues2, neurological complications 3, and has also been associated with an increased risk of an adverse cardiovascular events, such as heart failure4, infertility5 and some autoimmune conditions including multiple sclerosis6, rheumatoid arthritis, and lupus7.

 The extra energy people feel in the summer months, may be related to their vitamin D levels.
 Vitamin D is unique as the body can only synthesis it when your skin is exposed to sunlight.
 Vitamin D deficiency can lead to rickets and osteomalacia – bone conditions in children and adults, respectively.
 Additionally, new evidence is indicating a connection between vitamin D deficiency and depression, diabetes, and heart disease8.

 Iron deficiency causes a reduction in red blood cells which are essential for transporting oxygen around the body.
 Iron is an essential component of haemoglobin, the protein in red blood cells required for oxygen binding.
+A shortage of iron means the body cannot produce as many red blood cells, resulting in inefficient oxygen transport.

 Iron deficiency can lead to increased risk of other illness or infection and cardiovascular complications.
 However, it is generally easy to treat by including iron-rich foods like dark-green, leafy vegetables, meat, and pulses (beans, peas, lentils)13.